jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeSignatures/envelopeSignatures.rst

 Signatures
 ==========

-Instructions related to signing documents with advanced electronic signature you can find by the :ref:`link <electronic-signature>`.
-Instructions related to signing documents with qualified electronic signature you can find by the :ref:`link <qualified-electronic-signature>`.
+Instructions related to signing documents with advanced electronic signature you can find by the :ref:`link <electronicSignature>`.
+Instructions related to signing documents with qualified electronic signature you can find by the :ref:`link <QualifiedElectronicSignature>`.
 Instructions related to signing documents with qualified electronic signature by SmartId you can find by the :ref:`link <smart-id>`.